avieha/Pokemon-Game/README.md

 $ git clone https://github.com/avieha/ex2.git

 then you have several options
+1) run the jar.
+to run the jar versiom you need to open your teminal and insert those commands java -jar ex2 <id number> <game level [0,23]

+2)from your java Development Environment. you need to run the main program which is EX2 after running the main you will see the login window there you will have to insert your id and the game level [0,23] and the game will start.

 ## Sources
 In the algorithm of Dijikstra i get help from a youtube video: https://www.youtube.com/watch?v=FSm1zybd0Tk